poplarShift/arctic-nitrate-fluxes/paper/supmat.md

 ---
 title: Supplementary Material: Pan-Arctic Ocean primary production constrained by turbulent nitrate fluxes
 tblPrefix: Table
+geometry: margin=1in
 numbersections: true
 ---
 [comment]: # (This document is just typeset for Frontiers because they would not want it in the main article; it is not part of the standard compilation pipeline and is still included in the interactive and static article file paper*.html.
-Compiled using `$ pandoc --bibliography bibliographyfull.bib --pdf-engine=xelatex --filter pandoc-crossref --filter pandoc-citeproc --csl frontiers.csl --mathjax --number-sections -o supmat.pdf supmat.md`)
+Compiled using `$ pandoc -V geometry:margin=1in --bibliography bibliographyfull.bib --pdf-engine=xelatex --filter pandoc-crossref --filter pandoc-citeproc --csl frontiers.csl --mathjax --number-sections -o supmat.pdf supmat.md`)

 $$\textrm{\Large Appendix: }$$